 universally unique identifier (UUID): an identifier that uniquely identifies a service.

-service hash: Hash value formed by using the first 6 octets of the SHA-256 algorithm hashing of the value of the service name or UUID.
+service hash: The first 6 octets of the hash value generated by the SHA-256 algorithm from the the service name or UUID.

-upper layer protocol (ULP): A protocol which operates at a higher OSI layer than the MAC layer of IEEE 802.11
+upper layer protocol (ULP): A protocol that operates at a higher OSI layer than the MAC layer of IEEE 802.11

 3.4 Abbreviations and acronyms